fbpx

 Opportunity Scholarship Information

-There is information that is specific to the year students graduated high school.
+This information is specific to the year the student graduated high school.
 This information applies to those who have been awarded or are seeking information regarding the Opportunity Scholarship.
 Click the applicable graduation year below to learn more.

 *The priority deadline is in place to act as a contingency.
 If we do not receive enough funding to award all students during the legislative session, those who have met the priority deadline may be given priority.
 We strongly encourage all students to meet the priority deadline.

-2025 graduates (and beyond) should check this website regularly for updates.
-Any updates regarding applications dates, the application link, award amounts and updates from the legislative session will be posted throughout the year.
+2026 graduates (and beyond) should check this website regularly for updates.
+Any updates regarding application dates, the application link, award amounts, and updates from the legislative session will be posted throughout the year.

-These requirements were created after examining data from recent Utah high school graduates to identify the top predictors of college success.
+These requirements were created after examining recent Utah high school graduates’ data to identify the top college success predictors.

 • Earn a 3.3 cumulative high school GPA